andrey-zherikov/argparse/README.md

     **Return value:**

     If there is an error happened during the parsing then `int.max` is returned.
-In other case if `func` returns a value that can be casted to `int` then this value is returned.
+In other case if `func` returns a value that can be cast to `int` then this value is returned.
 Otherwise, `0` is returned.

 **Usage example:**